 A different survey approach called an abundance survey represents a significant improvement over the traditional synoptic survey by providing a sound estimate of the Florida manatee population.
 In December 2016, an abundance aerial survey was flown on the east coast of Florida, from the Georgia-Florida State line to Monroe County, to estimate the manatee population.
 These surveys were combined with the west coast survey conducted in 2015.
-An updated analysis using the more recent surveys is well underway and will produce the latest population abundance estimate to date.
+An updated analysis using the more recent surveys produced the latest population abundance estimate to date.
+These results are available in Technical Report TR-23 at https://f50006a.eos-intl.net/F50006A/OPAC/Details/Record.aspx?BibCode=1864664.
 Reliable estimates from the new abundance surveys can be used to track population changes over time and as part of population projection models.
-The recently published (Martin et al 2015) statewide abundance estimate was included in the latest update of the Core Biological Model (CBM).
+A published statewide abundance estimate (Martin et al 2015) was included in the latest update of the Core Biological Model (CBM).
 This model (Runge et al 2017) is designed to forecast Florida manatee population dynamics in what is referred to as a population viability analysis.
 The findings in the report represent a comprehensive update to the structure and components (parameters) of the CBM.
 The model provides a framework to assess the status of manatees, understand the relative influence of the threats manatees face, and evaluate concerns around potentially emerging threats.